mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Lower the cost of all minions with **Backstab** in your hand by 1 and give them +1⚔️/+1❤️.

 name:     Spiral Counter<br>
-text:     Deal 8 damage to an enemy minion that is exhausted.
+text:     Deal 8 damage to an exhausted enemy minion.

 name:     Tanahashi<br>
 text:     Teleport an enemy 3 spaces.
 Your **Bloodbound Spell** is **Murasame**.